QuakeMM/Q2RTX-Gloom/README.md

 * C01D1 - COIFISH GAMING  - https://www.youtube.com/coifishgaming where you can view GloomRTX in action
 * Savvy
 * Bakerman84
+* R1ch
-* BSPIT, DD, OshKosh and others on Discord
+* BSPIT, DD, OshKosh, Sadflask and others on Discord

 More to come soon in line with Q2RTX 1.6